-Wounds and their meaning have differed over time: from stigmata to the psychological wounding of soldiers in the First World War, the conception and function of wounds as religious symbols, medical signs or metaphorical devices has depended on social and historical contexts.
-Over this two-day workshop, to take place on 26-27 January 2018 at the Science Museum in London, we hope to further a discussion on the varied understandings of wounds and wounding across history by bringing museum professionals and academics from different periods and disciplines together.
+Wounds and their meaning have differed over time: from the holy wounds of Christ, wounds associated with leprosy and plague, and healed wounds manifesting in scars and permanent disfigurement.
+The conception and function of wounds as religious symbols, medical signs or metaphorical devices has depended on social and historical contexts.
+Over this two-day workshop, to take place on 16-17 March 2018 at the Science Museum in London, we hope to further a discussion on the varied understandings of wounds and wounding across history by bringing museum professionals and academics from different periods and disciplines together.

 Topics may include but are not limited to: